Bearaby Cotton Napper Weighted Blanket Review

 Cleaning

-The Bearaby Napper can be machine washed in cool water (max 30°C) on a delicate cycle.
+The Bearaby Cotton Napper can be machine washed in cool water (max 30°C) on a delicate cycle.
 You can tumble dry low, but in my experience it takes more than one cycle to dry it properly.
 This blanket seems to hold an incredible amount of water!

 To reduce how often you need to wash it, you can use a sheet underneath it.
 Personally, I quite like to combine my weighted blankets with normal bedding anyway, especially when the blanket isn’t big enough to cover my entire bed.